Applying for a patent

 Patent applications are examined by IP Australia and, if accepted, are published.
 Others then have a limited time (3 months) to oppose the patent.

-See IP Australia for an overview of the typical patent application process in Australia.
+Read an overview of the typical patent application process in Australia from IP Australia.

 Patent application costs